brandonbloom/test2/README.md

 Test2 is a modular testing lib for Clojure.
 It was designed by the people who created leiningen, ring, and compojure to be the successor of clojure.test.

-The major feature is its [SPEC](SPEC.md) (a la ring-clojure), allowing different parts to be changed out for alternatives without having to switch to another lib entirely.
+The major feature is its [SPEC](SPEC.md) (like ring-clojure), allowing different parts to be changed out for alternatives without having to switch to another lib entirely.

 Coming from clojure.test, midje, or speclj?
 Read on about test2's [benefits over other libs](#benefits-over-other-libs).